 St Ives has a handful of golden beaches strewn around its headland and various little coves and cubbyholes.
 Among these, the beach on St Ives Harbour is conveniently located for getting around, and among the most popular spots to relax on the sand.

 The harbour is also one of the town’s famous images, often the focal point of paintings and postcards.
-It has been at the crux of St Ives’s economy since its first days of settlement some 1,500 years ago, and is still an active port today, with fishing boats coming and going.
+It has been at the crux life in St Ives since its first days of settlement some 1,500 years ago, and is still an active port today, with fishing boats coming and going.

 This is a nice spot to slow down for a while, either on its sandy beach or relaxing on one of the blue-and-white-striped deck chairs on the wharf.
 If you walk out to the tip of the harbour there’s also a lovely view back onto the town.